 - Link buying – There are sites that offer links for sale.
 Not advisable!

 On Page and Off Page Optimization do not have the same weight as far as ranking is concerned.
-Google gives more weight to Off Page Optimization because it is the true measure of a website’s value to readers.
+Google gives more weight to content.
+After all, Google is all about being able to serve the best answers to search queries.

-Nevertheless, getting good with website traffic and backlinks will not be possible without a good On-Page Optimization, to begin with.
-So get the basics of On Page right and getting good at Off Page will be easier.
+Getting good with website traffic and backlinks will not be possible without good On-Page Optimization, to begin with.
+So get the basics of On-Page right and getting good at Off-Page will be easier.